prachtsaal/prachtsaal.berlin/README.md

 ### people page
 The people page, which is found at `people.html`, is automatically built from text files in the `_members` directory and `_data/communities.yml` file.

+If a member hasn't submitted member page text or images, you can force that a link not be created to a member page from the people page.
+This is done by making sure there is nothing past the front matter, meaning, if the last line in the member markdown file is the second `---`.

 #### member pages
 Each member has their own markdown (`*.md`) file.
 The stuff at the top ("front matter") is data that can be accessed by the script that builds the people page, and each member's page.
 It defines text, and where relevant files are.